daostack/daocast.github.io/_posts/2019-04-01-Season2Intro.md

 ![image](/assets/images/banners/s02welcome.png)

- Come check the “Intro Catch-up” between Stratis and I on the “State of the DAO(cast)”.
-There are a couple of experimental (and to me exciting) changes to the show this “season” and we talk about that here =D
+Come check the “Intro Catch-up” between Stratis and I (Danilo) on the “State of the DAO(cast)”.
+There are a couple of experimental (and to me exciting)  changes to the show this “season”, and we talk about that here

 This time I, Danilo, will at least try to reach out to other perspectives, and I'd be very happy if DAOcast could function as a platform for other people in "their quest" to understanding whatever a DAO is (or is not/can/ can not/ may/may not).
 Makes sense?
 [Come chat](https://t.me/joinchat/F8MHBxCYQUgthJoz8zaPXg)!